jdash21/CIS-3902/README.md

 # Data Mining Portfolio

 Welcome to my data mining portfolio!
-This repository contains various projects I've worked on related to data mining and analysis during my time at <a href="http://www.catawba.edu">Catawba College</a>.
+My name is Jordan Dash and this repository contains various projects I've worked on related to data mining and analysis during my time at <a href="http://www.catawba.edu">Catawba College</a>.
 Feel free to explore and provide feedback.

 ## Projects